NNPDF/nnpdf/README.md

 4. All programs take the `<runcard>` folder as input, e.g.  ```nnfit
 <replica_number> <runcard_folder> ``` where replica_number goes from 1-n.

+## NNPDF paths and URLS

+The paths that various codes (such as `nnfit` and `validphys`) will use to find and write resources, as well as the URLS to upload and download them are defined in a `nnprofile.yaml` file.
+By default, it is stored in the `libnnpdf` install prefix, under `<libnnpdf install prefix>/share/NNPDF/nnprofile.yaml`.
+For binary packages, the `libnnpdf` install prefix is simply the path of the conda environment where the packages is installed.
+The paths and URLs can be
+modified: This can be useful to make the code work under specific cluster configurations, for example to avoid excessive I/O in NFS mounts.
+However, do not do it by editing the `nnprofile.yaml` file in the default location, since it will be overwritten every time that `libnnpdf` is installed.
+Instead copy it to some other location, make the changes you wish, and define an `NNPDF_PROFILE_PATH` environment variable pointing to your modified file.
+For example, you could write in your `.bashrc`: ```shell export NNPDF_PROFILE_PATH=/home/user/mynnprofile.yaml ```

 ### Code development policy/rules